-On the first day of the program, the 3rd of August, international participants are expected to gather at the Damascus Gate in the Old City of Jerusalem.
+On the first day of the program in August, international participants are expected to gather at the Damascus Gate in the Old City of Jerusalem.
 A Palestinian ReCaP coordinator will await them.

 It is advisable to arrive in Jerusalem one or more days prior to the project.
-Many students choose to spend together the night of the 2nd of August at a student hostel in the Old City, before jointly travelling to the Damascus Gate the next day.
+Many students choose to spend together the night before the beginning of the project at a student hostel in the Old City, before jointly travelling to the Damascus Gate the next day.